HuarunD/capstone/README.md

 ## Overview

-The backend is designed to support an estate document analysis workflow for advisors or internal users.
-Its main job is to convert unstructured estate planning documents into structured JSON that can be rendered in a frontend application for user interaction and
+The backend supports an estate document analysis workflow for advisors and internal users.
+Its primary function is to transform unstructured estate planning documents into structured JSON that can be displayed in the frontend and used by downstream systems.

 ### Core capabilities
 - Accept raw text or PDF input